clouserw/blog.micropipes.com/_posts/2014-12-08-goodwill-updates.md

 ---
 layout: post
-title: Goodwill Updates: A Firefox OS Feature Idea
+title: Goodwill Updates - A Firefox OS Feature Idea
 tags:
 - Mozilla
 ---

 A common aspect amongst the regions Firefox OS targets is a lack of dependable bandwidth.
 Mobile data (if available) can be slow and expensive, wi-fi connections are rare, and in-home internet completely absent.
 With the lack of regular or affordable connectivity, it’s easy for people to ignore device and app updates and instead opt to focus on downloading their content.

-Currently, Firefox OS pings for system and app updates every day and downloads them when available.
-Once it has downloaded the update it is discarded.
+In the current model, Firefox OS daily pings for system and app updates and downloads the updates when available.
+Once the update has been installed, the download is deleted from the device storage.

-What if there was an option in Firefox OS to enable goodwill update caching and distribution?
-Instead of discarding the updates, they are stored on the phone and the next time they are near another Firefox OS phone which doesn't have the updates they are copied over and the phone is updated to the latest versions - getting new features and important security updates.
+What if there was an alternative way to handle these numerous updates?
+Rather than delete the downloads, they are saved on the device.
+Instead of each Firefox OS device being required to download updates, the updates could be shared with other Firefox OS devices.
+This Goodwill Update would make it easier for people to get new features and important security fixes without having to rely on internet connectivity.

 [![a concept drawing](/blog/public/img/2014-goodwill-small.jpg)][1]

-This could be mostly in the background (assuming disk space and battery life, it just works) or more in the foreground where people could get a notification about a nearby phone and the host phone could see in real time how much bandwidth and money has been saved.
+Goodwill Update could either run in the background (assuming there is disk space battery life) or could be more user-facing presenting people with notifications about the presence of updates or even showing how much money has been saved by avoiding bandwidth charges.
+Perhaps they could even offer to buy Bob a beer!

-Would this help relieve pressure on users in emerging markets?
+Would this be worth doing to help emerging markets stay up to date?

 PS.
 Hat tip to Katie and [Tiffanie][2] for the image and idea help.